formewp/forme-codegen/help/make.md

 forme make action wp_loaded
 ```

-Hooks will ask you for further configuration via an interactive cli.
+Hooks and field enums will ask you for further configuration via an interactive cli.